jjmulenex/SV02-Klipper/README.md

 ### Introduction

-This guide details setting up Klipper on the Sovol SV02 for dual extrusion, allowing you to use both Orca and Cura slicers without modifying Cura's gcode.
+This guide details setting up Klipper on the Sovol SV02 for dual extrusion, allowing you to use both Orca and Cura slicers seamlessly.

-So in Orca I needed a way to change filiment but it's a bit different than Cura.
-You can set gcode for each filiment.
-So if you want to do it the same as Cura you would need to duplicate filaments and I am not sure that would work... it seemed like a bridge to far.
+Orca's filament change differs from Cura.
+While Cura allows extruder start/end gcode, Orca uses gcode per filament.
+Duplicating filaments in Orca to mimic Cura seems impractical.

 I used the Change filament gcode sestion under printer settings to do the job.
-It calls a `COMPARE_EXTRUDER` macro to compare the `current_extruder` to the `next_extruder` to determine if a different extruder is being called.
-If so call the `END_EXTRUDER` macro.
+This utilizes a macro named `COMPARE_EXTRUDER` to verify a switch between extruders is happening.
+If a new extruder is indeed selected (`current_extruder `doesn't match `next_extruder`), the `END_EXTRUDER` macro is called to perform any necessary actions for the previous extruder before switching.

-Then switches to the `next_extruder` (only in Orca) and uses a `purge_bucket` macro to flush the nozzle
+I also created a Macro to hold a variable that I could use to detect if the extruder had been loaded yet.
+The first time Cura runs `START_EXTRUDER` the macro `FILAMENT_LOADED` is called and the variable_filament_loaded is set to True only the first time that Cura calls the extruder start gcode.
+This allows the loading filament at the start of the print and call the `LINE_PURGE` macro from KAMP.
+The next time Then switches to the `next_extruder` (only in Orca) and uses a `purge_bucket` macro to flush the nozzle

 **Note** Since this gcode is called before a filament change but not before.
 No filament loading on start.
 Hince the Filament loading (Orca only) decision in the `START_PRINT` gcode to solve the loading problem.